 Note: Recording starts the moment someone participates in a session (goes on camera).
 If speakers leave and no one participates in a session for an hour, the recording will stop and will not resume.
 If a speaker returns in less than an hour, your recording will automatically clip the dead space.

 Every two hours of a Session duration, new recording blocks will be initiated automatically with a 1-2 seconds gap between the two recording blocks.

-You receive all of your event recordings as downloadable MP4s at the end of the event in the Sessions Summary at the bottom of your Event Dashboard.
+You receive all of your event recordings as downloadable MP4s at the end of the event under Event Dashboard > Recordings.